alvaroFGG/tic-tac-toe/README.md

 ### End to end tests

 I used Cypress to test the principal functionality of the app, that is playing a match against the server side algorithm, this way we can check that the app works correctly pretty fast.

+- This test consists of a for loop that does the labor of the player, then it waits for the AI response.
+- If the game stops, the tests checks if the modal is displayed.